populationgenomics/talos/README.md

 ## Installation

+> **_NOTE:_**  This repository contains some large files, tracked with [git-lfs](https://github.com/git-lfs/git-lfs).
+If you don't already have git-lfs installed, we recommend you install it prior to cloning this repository.
+The [README](large_files/README.md) for the files in question describes their source if you intend to download them separately.

 At this time the recommended way to use this tool is via Docker, building using the Dockerfile in this repository.

 The Dockerfile offers two builds, use the `--target` flag to specify which build you want to use.
 To only build the required layers, ensure `DOCKERBUILDKIT` is set to `1` in your environment.